 There are certain conditions relating to what can be patent protected.
 The invention must be totally new, and have an inventive step that isn't obvious to anyone with knowledge in that field.

 If somebody uses/nicks your patented work without permission, you can take legal action against them.
 Heads up: it won't be cheap (although you *should* get your costs back if you win).

 Some good news now: your professional indemnity insurance covers breach of copyright claims against you.
 Phew.

-All original work is copyrighted, including written work, visual art, photography and performance works.
+All original work is copyrighted, including written work, visual art, photography, and performance works.

 Unlike some other IP rights, copyright is automatic.
 As soon as a piece of work exists, the creator owns the rights to it.
 If they want to, the creator can allow other people to use their work by licensing it under Creative Commons.

 Using material that doesn't have a Creative Commons licence is most likely a copyright infringement and you're taking a risk.
 In all probability, the owner will ask you first to stop using their content.
 But if you don't, they're entitled to take legal action against you.
+And vice versa.

 Registering a design is the best way to protect it.
 That way, you get exclusive rights for 25 years.